 The only downside to these vaccinations for seniors is they can result in milder side-effects than the regular shot.
 Still, feeling a little achy is a small cost to pay to prevent getting the full-blown flu.

 - Look, don’t touch.
 If you do find yourself in a public place, be sure to take basic precautions such as avoiding those who are sneezing or coughing and minimizing what you touch.
-It may even be a good idea for you to carry hand sanitizer with you.
+It’s a good idea for you to carry hand sanitizer with you.

 - Wash your hands, frequently.
-Washing your hands frequently is crucial when you are trying to avoid the flu.
+Washing your hands frequently is crucial when you are trying to avoid the flu and coronavirus.